owncloud/config-to-docs/README.md

 ## Rules

-Currently this relies on following rules
+Currently this relies on the following rules

  * The main files are always in core.
 Any changes must be done there.
 Config sample changes made in docs will be overwritten by the next `config-to-docs` run
  * On any changes made to a config sample file in core, you *MUST* run `make test-php-style-fix` to check if changes made fulfill the php requirements